CSE237SP2021/project-1morerep/README.md

 Open Eclipse, import the git repo and run Entry.java in onemorerep package

+Tips:
+You should first choose the beginning of the day and then calculate my BMR to enter personal information.
+Otherwise, the caluculate calories burned from workout option may end in error.

 ## Key features

 - Users can calculate their basic BMR with personal information, calories taken in and calories burned